-This assessment has two parts: the Blue Assessment and the Green Assessment.
+The assessment serves two purposes: screening and placement.
+The screening (Part 1 and Part 2) will help you decide whether or not students are ready for Word Warm-ups 2.
+Sections A through F will help you place students in the appropriate sections of Word Warm-ups 2.
 You should assess a student on as many sections of the assessment as possible.
 If a student shows frustration, stop testing that section and continue on to the next section.
 Discontinue the assessment if the student exhibits frustration in two or more sections or you think s/he cannot continue.
-Do not indicate to the student whether a response is correct or incorrect.
+When assessing, do not indicate to the student whether a response is correct or incorrect.